The classic, controversial play by David Mamet of a power struggle between a University student and her professor.

 Premiere of the theatrical debut of award winning poet Noel Duffy, set in New Hampshire and tracing the fallout amongst friends & family after the death of a girl by heroin overdose.

-A mesmeric, atmospheric work… Amy Hastings (Lori) and Elaine Reddy (Mrs. Sutton) conjured up magnificently captivating performances… Director Jessica Curtis has assembled a stellar creative team and elicits tender and affecting performances from the cast.
+A mesmeric, atmospheric work… Amy-Joyce Hastings (Lori) conjured up a magnificently captivating performance… Director Jessica Curtis has assembled a stellar creative team and elicits tender and affecting performances from the cast.

 – Irish Theatre Magazine